honglu2875/hironaka/hironaka/trainer/README.md

 - create a class that inherits `Trainer`,
 - read the docstring on what must be implemented and what can be overridden.
 - implement the training logic in `_train()` based on what the class provides.

+We hope that a subclass implementation is a highly concentrated piece of codes that only concerns with the training logic of the specific RL algorithm.
+This way, reading and tweaking all happens in one single place without getting the head buried under piles of folders and trees of inheritance.

 What the class provides include but are not limited to:
 - Key objects: